Adejoke Orelope-Adefulire

-On 7 March 2016, Femi Adesina, the special adviser to the president, Media and Publicity stated President Muhammadu Buhari's appointment of the former Lagos deputy governor, Adejoke Orelope-Adefulire, as his Senior Special Assistant on Sustainable Development Goals.
+On 7 March 2016, Femi Adesina, the special adviser to the president, Media and Publicity announced President Muhammadu Buhari's appointment of the former Lagos deputy governor, Adejoke Orelope-Adefulire, as his Senior Special Assistant on Sustainable Development Goals.

 Education

-She attended Salvation Army Primary School, Agege, Lagos (1965–1971), and she finished her secondary school education from St Joseph’s Secondary School, Mangoro, situated at Ikeja Local Government Area of Lagos State.
+She attended Salvation Army Primary School, Agege, Lagos (1965–1971), and she finished her secondary school education from St Joseph’s Secondary School, Mangoro, in Ikeja Local Government Area of Lagos State.
 She is an alumna of Lagos State University (LASU) and was awarded an honorary degree by the university.
 She has a bachelor's degree in sociology and a diploma in social works.

 Personal life

-Victoria Adejoke Orelope, born into the royal lineage of Prince Kareem-Laka of Akeja Oniyanru and Amore Ruling House of Lagos State.
+Victoria Adejoke Orelope is a Christian, born into the royal lineage of Prince Kareem-Laka of Akeja Oniyanru and Amore Ruling House in Egbeda, Alimosho, Lagos State.
 She is the first girl and the third born out 13 children.
 Orelope-Adefuire is popularly called 'Iya Alanu' which means 'cheerful giver'.
 She worked at the Front Office Executive at PZ Industries, Nigeria PLC.

-On 9 July 2016, Princess Adejoke Orelope-Adefuire staged a beautiful wedding for her daughter Esther Olaleye olawepo.
-Which took place at the Arch Bishop Vining Memorial Cathedral, GRA, Ikeja, Lagos.